jakobharder/anno1800-jakobs-mods/[Misc] New Town Hall, as Buildings/README.md

 The new town hall is the same as the original town hall.
 Except it may cost a few coins more :)

-The city hall tower is more expensive to maintain, but has a small buff to decrease maintenance cost of surrounging skyscrapers.
+The city hall tower is more expensive to maintain but has a small buff to decrease maintenance cost of surrounding skyscrapers.

 You can upgrade from the new town hall to the city hall tower by pressing "U" or using the upgrade cursor.